bacongobbler/helm-patchdiff/README.md

 Generates a JSON patch diff based on the parameters that would be passed along to `helm upgrade`.

+# ARCHIVED

+This project was a proof of concept to generate the same patch diffs as Helm.
+I do not plan on maintaining this as an official Helm plugin.

 ## Usage

 ```console